elisayjl/js30days/Readme.md

 ### DAY 2

 -   I've learned today about CSS transition and transform, and also how to manipulate the hour with JS.

+### DAY 3

+-   I've learned today about variable in CSS and how I can manipulate this variable with JS, plus, more about the use of addEventListener().